The RMCAD Code of Conduct

 The Office of the Registrar will verify all attendance.

 Students who have failed to attend class during week one as defined in the attendance policy will be administratively withdrawn from the course.
-If the student feels that their attendance record inaccurately reflects their attendance, they must contact the instructor and have the instructor verify with the Office of the Registrar that the student was marked as “absent” in error (see “Unofficial Withdrawals ” in Financial Aid for information regarding return of Title IV Funding).
+If the student feels that their attendance record inaccurately reflects their attendance, they must contact the instructor and have the instructor verify with the Office of the Registrar that the student was marked as “absent” in error (see “Unofficial Withdrawals ” in Financial Aid for information regarding the return of Title IV Funding).

 Campus Attendance Procedures

-Campus students are considered present when they arrive to the physical or online synchronous class on time (no greater than 15 minutes late) and remain engaged in interaction related to lectures, active learning, assignment completion, discussion, exams, or other academic interactions for the duration of the course period, including prompt return from breaks.
+Campus students are considered present when they arrive in the physical or online synchronous class on time (no greater than 15 minutes late) and remain engaged in interaction related to lectures, active learning, assignment completion, discussion, exams, or other academic interactions for the duration of the course period, including prompt return from breaks.
 Failure to meet the requirements for attendance will result in the instructor marking them absent.
 Failure to regularly participate in class may result in a lower or failing grade as campus attendance is often directly tied to class participation, application, and understanding.
 Failure to attend class may also result in being withdrawn from the college.

 Online Attendance Procedures

 Online students are considered present for mid-week attendance when they log into the LMS and submit completed work for any gradable activity, including discussion posts, that addresses the assignment requirement(s); due that week on Wednesdays by 11:59 PM MT.
-To be considered present for the end-of-week attendance they must log into the LMS and submit completed work for any gradable activity, including discussion posts, that addresses the assignment requirement(s); after Wednesday at 11:59 PM MT but no later than Sunday at 11:59 PM MT of that week.
+To be considered present for the end-of-week attendance they must log in to the LMS and submit completed work for any gradable activity, including discussion posts, that addresses the assignment requirement(s); after Wednesday at 11:59 PM MT but no later than Sunday at 11:59 PM MT of that week.

 For the purposes of attendance recording, late assignment submissions will be counted toward mid-week or end-of-week attendance for the week in which the assignment is submitted, regardless of when it was initially due.
 Academically related activities that occur outside of the LMS must be recorded within the LMS in order to count toward attendance.
 Failure to meet the requirements for attendance will result in the instructor marking the student absent.
 There are no excused absences for the purposes of recording attendance.
-Failure to regularly attend and participate in class activities and assignments may result in a lower, or failing, grade as online attendance is often directly tied to weighted learning and assessment activities.
+Failure to regularly attend and participate in-class activities and assignments may result in a lower, or failing, grade as online attendance is often directly tied to weighted learning and assessment activities.
 Failure to regularly participate in class may also result in being withdrawn from the college.